peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-17 Make Your Mama Sad Type.md

 		- Lysanderoth chimes in to thank Oz for saving him, which Hymn agrees with, and Oz says that's how they can they can trust her
 - Hymn reveals that they think they're still cursed because they're still hearing the same voice from their dreams
 	- They also reveal that in the split second before Death Ward took effect, they saw some kind of giant snake-like entity
-	- They ask if the party want to become gods, but everyone denies it
+	- They ask if the party wants to become gods, but everyone denies it
 - Oz reveals that she also has a bomb in her, of sorts
 - Hymn goes off to an empty cart to ask [[Lore/The Hanged God\|The Hanged God]] if they're doing the right thing.
 They wipe away tears before returning to the party, and return in a sullen mood
-- Oz asks Mabel about the pantheon of the new society she's building, and asks if she has time to talk about [[Lore/Goathead\|Goathead]]
+- Oz asks Mabel about the pantheon of the new society she's building, and asks if she has a moment to talk about [[Lore/Goathead\|Goathead]]
 	- Says that he could be a great help to their people, and to keep an open mind
 	- Mabel says she will consider keeping a place for him in her people's pantheon
 	- Oz also says that she thinks of him as a god of desire, "I want, I take", but does clarify that it's not his true domain